whimc/Barrelbot/readme.md

 ## Creating a puzzle

-All puzzles are defined by a primary ## puzzle entity, which is located at the puzzle’s activation button.
+All puzzles are defined by a primary puzzle entity, which is located at the puzzle’s activation button.
 To create a puzzle, open your dev book and click:

-* Puzzle &gt; Create Puzzle
+Puzzle > Create Puzzle

 If there is not already a button there, this will create the button and puzzle entity at your feet.
 You can break and replace this button without deleting the puzzle, and any button type will work.

 ## Puzzle Linking

-Whenever you’re editing a puzzle, you should always link yourself to the puzzle you’re working on.
+Whenever you’re editing a puzzle, you should always link yourself to the puzzle that you’re working on.
 This will ensure that any bots you spawn are linked to that puzzle and will activate when you press the corresponding button.
 You can do this with:

-`Puzzle &gt; Link to Puzzle`
+Puzzle > Link to Puzzle

 You will also automatically link to a puzzle when you spawn it.